-I threw this out there to her, to which she replied, “That’s a fucking great idea for a movie!”
+I threw this out there, to which she replied, “That’s a fucking great idea for a movie!”
 I agreed, then informed her that it was the plot of the infamous, career-destroying The Last Movie (1971), the impenetrable Dennis Hopper-directed disaster made in the wake of Easy Rider’s earth-shattering success.
 As the legendary cinematographer Laszlo Kovacs put it, “I thought we made a good movie, but Dennis ruined it in the editing.”
-Boy, did he, apparently cutting for nearly a year and allowing his druggie friends to make half-baked suggestions, causing the film to be a jagged mess of incomprehensible scenes.
+Boy, did he, apparently cutting for nearly a year and taking advice from mad genius Alejandro Jodorowsky, causing the film to be a jagged mess of incomprehensible scenes.
 And yet, the idea is there.
 That is, to borrow the quote, a “great fucking idea for a movie.”

 And so is the conceit behind Venom, a 1981 Piers Haggard film that, if you type it into the search bar on Wikipedia, pops up as a ‘1981 film by Tobe Hooper.’
 Yeesh.